Hubert Harrison: Race radicalism and the New Negro Movement

 The autonomous Liberty Congress effort was undermined by the U.S. Army's anti-radical Military Intelligence Bureau (MIB) in a campaign that included NAACP leader Joel E. Spingarn (a Major in Military Intelligence) and W. E. B. Du Bois (who applied for a Captaincy in Military Intelligence).
 The Liberty Congress protest efforts in wartime can be seen as precursors to the A. Philip Randolph-led March on Washington Movement during World War II, and to the Randolph and Martin Luther King Jr.-led March on Washington for Jobs and Freedom during the Vietnam War.

 In 1919 Harrison edited the monthly New Negro magazine, which was "intended as an organ of the international consciousness of the darker races--especially of the Negro race".
 Harrison's concentration on international matters continued.
 Over the next several years, he wrote many powerful pieces critical of imperialism and supportive of internationalism.
 His writings and talks over his last decade revealed a deep understanding of developments in India, China, Africa, Asia, the Islamic world, and the Caribbean.
 Harrison repeatedly began his analysis of contemporary situations from an international perspective.
 Though a strong advocate of armed self-defense for African Americans, he also praised the mass-based non-violent efforts of Mohandas K. Gandhi.

 The Garvey Movement

 In January 1920 Harrison became principal editor of the Negro World, the newspaper of Marcus Garvey's Universal Negro Improvement Association (UNIA).
 Over the next eight months, he developed it into the leading race-conscious, radical and literary publication of the day.
 By the August 1920 UNIA convention, Harrison had grown increasingly critical of Garvey.
-Harrison criticized Garvey for exaggerations, financial schemes, and desire for empire.
+Harrison criticized Garvey for exaggerations, financial schemes, and a desire for an empire.
 In contrast to Garvey, Harrison emphasized that African Americans' principal struggle was in the United States, not in Africa.
 Harrison did however contribute to the UNIA's 1920 "Declaration of the Negro Peoples of the World".
 Though Harrison continued to write for the Negro World into 1922, he looked to develop political alternatives to Garvey.